The use case model is used to illustrate and document the expectations that users have for the system.

 The fundamental elements of the use case model are covered in this module.
 This module will also identify detailed scenarios for developing and testing the behavior of the system.

-- The notation of the use case diagram
+- the use case narrative or description, and